mankaine/Finance_program/README.md

 Set budgets.<br />

 Written in Python.
 Most ideal to run in a Python interpreter/Terminal<br />
+By using this program you allow the creation of files in your computer.<br>

 ### REPOSITORY CHANGELOG
 #### 9/14/2016